jsilvela/jsilvela.github.io/content/post/2018-08-05-sql-over-time.md

 For the other methods, the index does not improve the query plan.

-The query planner is improved, release after release of Postgres, and some version-to-version comparisons show how much more efficient Postgres is getting.
+The Postgres query planner is improved release after release, and some version-to-version comparisons have shown significant speedups over time.

 But to reap the benefits of the improved planner, it's good to write idiomatic SQL.
 Idiomaitic SQL is what planner improvements target.
 Leaving your SQL to an ORM, what control do you hope to exert?
-If you want to get good performance, you are likely to need to learn the vagaries of the ORM, on top of SQL, and negate the economy of effort you were hoping for.
+If you want to get good performance, you are likely to need to learn the internals of the ORM, on top of SQL, and negate the economy of effort you were hoping for.

 Now, about the query for latest factors: today I would use a materialized view,